Hand of Doom

 "Hand of Doom" is a song by the English heavy metal band Black Sabbath, originally appearing on their second album Paranoid, released in 1970.

 Background

-The song was conceived after the band had observed a growing number of US soldiers arriving in England from the Vietnam War in the late 1960s with severe drug addictions.
+The song was conceived after the band had observed a growing number of US soldiers arriving in England from the Vietnam War in the late 1960s with severe drug addictions, particularly heroin which was in many cases used to cope with post traumatic stress disorder they were suffering.
 The song paints an unflattering picture of hard drug use for the purpose of self-medication.
 The lyrics were written by Geezer Butler while the music is credited to the entire band.